-CO/M 2300 - Intro to Public Relations 3 This course provides a foundation of the nature and purpose of proper public relations skills and programs in any given business, organization, or situation.
-Students will develop writing skills and techniques using various public relations tools/tactics and understand the importance of research and planning in creating a public relations program.
+CO/M 2300 - Intro to Public Relations (3CR)

+(3L) This course provides a foundation for the proper use of public relations tools in any given business, organization, or situation.
+Students will develop writing skills and techniques using various public relations tactics.
+Just as important, they understand the importance of research and planning in creating a public relations program.
 Identification of publics, persuasive techniques, media ethics and law, message strategies, and research methods pertaining to public relations are topics emphasized.
-Once a year, likely each fall.